Aracaju Sergipe, Brazil Travel Guide

 Agree on fare if meter not used

-If you plan extensive exploration beyond Aracaju's main tourist areas, consider renting a car.
+If you're planning extensive exploration beyond Aracaju's main tourist areas, consider renting a car.
 Car rental procedures involve being at least 21 years old (sometimes 25 for certain vehicle categories).
 You must have a valid national driver's license and an International Driving Permit (IDP).
 A major credit card in the driver's name is required for the deposit.
 Major companies like Localiza, Unidas, and Movida operate at Aracaju Airport and in the city.
 Purchasing comprehensive insurance is highly advisable.
-Motorcycle and scooter rentals are less common for tourists in Aracaju and generally not suggested due to traffic conditions and safety concerns.
+Motorcycle and scooter rentals are less common for tourists in Aracaju and generally not suggested due to traffic flow and safety concerns.
 Availability may be limited.

 Drive on the right.
 Seatbelts mandatory.
 No phone use while driving.